Please note that Tapas no longer supports Internet Explorer.

 After a moment of interpretation, Li Wei laughed, and Zhen Xue swore it was the softest, most serotonin inducing sound he’d ever heard.
 “Sometimes,” Li Wei admitted with a sort of sad, honest smile.
 “But I think it’s a wonderful job,” he went on, looking more prideful about it.
 “To give people knowledge is a rare blessing.”

-While he listened to him talk about his job, he thought Li Wei sounded like he genuinely loved his job, and that knowledge oddly made him happy, although for a reason he couldn’t quite place.
+Yes, those words felt fitting for him, like looking at an old friend.
+While Zhen Xue listened to him talk about his job, he thought Li Wei sounded like he genuinely loved his work, and that knowledge oddly made him happy.
 All that Zhen Xue knew for certain was Li Wei could be the first real friend he ever had.
-A thought that inherently made him shake from nerves that he could screw something up, but also from excitement at the prospect of their friendship.
+A thought that inherently made him shake from nerves considering his history of relationships, but also from excitement at the prospect.

 From what he remembered about Li Wei, he seemed like the type that would enjoy cozy atmospheres and sharing coffee over a good book.
-Zhen Xue could feel the bubble of hope rising in his gut, though he tried not to pay too much mind to it.
+Zhen Xue could feel the bubble of hope rising in his gut, though he tried not to pay too much mind to it, fearful of getting his heart broken again.
 His mouth opened, about to ask if Li Wei was free tomorrow, when a man with long silver hair stared at them from a distance.

 The sick bastard took a step backwards, enticing him to follow.